 Why we (still) can't find any children's Tylenol

 Driving the news: How did some of the most common pediatric fever and pain remedies become as scarce as Taylor Swift tickets?
-Unlike last year's baby formula shortage, it's not because of a broken supply chain, but the result of unexpectedly high consumer demand, writes Axios' Tina Reed.
+Unlike last year's baby formula shortage, it's not because of a broken supply chain, but the result of unexpectedly high consumer demand.

 What they're saying: "What is happening is the earliest and most severe flu season in a decade.
-Then you add in RSV on top of that, and COVID," said Anita Brikman, a spokesperson for the Consumer Healthcare Products Association, which represents major manufacturers including Johnson & Johnson, which makes children's Tylenol and Motrin.
+Then you add in RSV on top of that, and COVID," said Anita Brikman, a spokeswoman for the Consumer Healthcare Products Association.
+The trade organization represents major manufacturers including Johnson & Johnson, which makes children's Tylenol and Motrin, as well as Haleon, which makes Advil, and Perrigo, which manufactures store brands.

 Be smart: Because the shortages are temporary, experts suggest casting a wide net in affected areas, including big box stores, wholesalers and discount chains, where they might not typically think to look.